Why are breastmilk and formula not the same?

 And these differences do not make a difference for the baby or the mother?
-Seriously?
+The studies do not prove there is a difference between breastfed and formula fed babies.
+What does that mean?
 Here is the truth: You don’t take the normal, the physiological and have to prove that it is better than the artificial.
 Formula feeding is an intervention, and and in medical terms, you have to prove an intervention safe and of benefit before it can be recommended.

 “But not all women can breastfeed exclusively…”

 So yes, what about the women who can’t breastfeed exclusively?
 In fact, most women these days “cannot breastfeed” because they are undermined in their ability to do so.
 Hospital routines around labour and birth, separation of mothers and babies, early introduction of bottles and poor advice from health professionals all together result in so many mothers who “cannot breastfeed” and are disappointed in breastfeeding when they should direct their disappointment at our medical system.
 If they had had normal births, and good help from the beginning, most such mothers would be very successful at breastfeeding.

 For the above reasons, breastfeeding has a reputation of being difficult, tiring, painful, when, in fact, it should not be difficult, tiring and painful for most mothers.
 When breastfeeding works as it should, or should have been, it is easy, relaxing and painless.